crelies/Media/README.md

 That's all you need to know.
 Now let's take a look at the **API**.

+## 🕹️ Examples

+Check out the example project in the `Example` directory to explore the power of this Swift package.

 ## 🧭 API

 This section gives you an overview of the currently available functionality.
 Most of the following should be self-explanatory.
 Nevertheless every public type, function and property is documented. *If the Xcode autocompletion works* you should get the information you need when using the *APIs* provided by this Swift package 🚀.